 www.suzukicycles.org ALL SUZUKI MOTOCYCLES EVER BUILT

-I have put some Suzuki A 50 brochures and adverts on this page.
+I have tried to find some some Suzuki A 50 brochures and adverts to show on this page.
 I would be grateful of any contributions — sales brochures, magazine ads, magazine articles, pictures, specs, facts, corrections etc. Please scan the material in JPEG format (large enough that all the details are visible) and send them to me.
 Please tell me the source and the publication date if possible.
 If you send me pictures of your own bike, please follow these instructions.

 Model history 1969 —